mscanzillo/mes-fwd417/Week 5 - More JS & Responsive Design/Lesson 10/03_StartupMatchmaker_Lab_Responsive/readme.md

 ###Requirements
-* Add the viewport meta tag <meta name="viewport" content="width=device-width, initial-scale=1">
+* Add the viewport meta tag <meta name="viewport" content="width=device-width, initial-scale=1"> (DONE)
-* The maximum size of the content is 960px wide
+* The maximum size of the content is 960px wide (DONE)
-* The member companies should be displayed 2-across at desktop sizes and 1-across on tablet sizes and smaller (768px)
+* The member companies should be displayed 2-across at desktop sizes and 1-across on tablet sizes and smaller (768px) (DONE)
 * The member company logo should center and be above everything except the header at sizes below (and including)768px.
+(DONE)
-* The width of the logo for smaller screens should never exceed 35%
+* The width of the logo for smaller screens should never exceed 35% (DONE)
 * Put a 1px solid grey border between each member company.
 Adjust padding and margin as necessary
 * Re-balance the location and skills columns so that they are each half the width on tablet sizes